The verdict: Redesigned for 2019, the Mazda3 doubles down on its roots as a car for drivers, not passengers.

 Mazda hinted at the Mazda3 hatchback with the beady-eyed Kai concept in late 2017, but the production car is no less dramatic.
 A heavily raked windshield sweeps nearly over the front seats, while enormous rear pillars envelop the back half.
 It’s as much pillar as you get in hatchbacks like the Hyundai Veloster or erstwhile Honda CR-Z, and it hurts visibility just as much.
 If the prior Mazda3 hatch suffered poor sight lines, its successor is even worse.
 Glance over your shoulder, and an enormous column separates the tapered rear-door window from the tiny rear window.

-We haven’t evaluated the Mazda3 sedan, but both cars position the cabin toward the rear of the car.
-In the hatchback, that makes the windshield seem especially close to the front seats, though it extends far enough over your head to keep traffic lights within your field of view.
+Over-the-shoulder visibility is far better in the Mazda3 sedan.
+The rear window remains tiny, but the C-pillars, slimmer by design, no longer engulf adjacent traffic.
+Both cars position the cabin toward the rear of their respective profiles — a characteristic that makes the windshield seem especially close to the front seats, though it extends far enough over your head to keep traffic lights within your field of view.

 How It Drives